WordPress/wordpress-playground/docs/index.md

 ### Logging the user in

-`wordpress-wasm` provides helpers to automate common use-cases, like logging the user in:
+`wordpress-sandbox` provides helpers to automate common use-cases, like logging the user in:

 ```js
 import { login } from './macros';